-I hereby certify that I have performed a hazard potential classification assessment for Cleco's Dolet Hills Power Station Ash Basin No.1 in accordance with the CCR requirements at 40 CFR 257.73(a)(2).
-This hazard potential classification assessment has determined that Ash Basin No.1 is classified as a low hazard potential surface impoundment.
+I hereby certify that I have performed the 5-year periodic review of the hazard potential classification assessment for Cleco's Dolet Hills Power Station Ash Basin No.1 in accordance with the CCR requirements at 40 CFR 257.73(a)(2).
+This 5-year periodic review of the hazard potential classification assessment has determined that Ash Basin No.1 continues to be classified as a low hazard potential surface impoundment.